-(D) Make a reasonable provision for the unearned premium reserves for long duration contracts of the Company under the terms of its contracts and agreements.
+(D) Make a reasonable provision for the unearned premium reserves for long-duration contracts of the Company under the terms of its contracts and agreements.

-Note that the NAIC Instructions require that, if there is any aggregation or combination of items in Exhibit A, the opinion language should clearly identify the combined items.
+Note that the NAIC Instructions require that, if there is any aggregation or combination of items in Exhibit A, the opinion language is to clearly identify the combined items.

-The following items are generally considered in calculating the needed unearned premium reserves and applying the three tests stipulated for evaluating the adequacy of the unearned premium reserve for long duration contracts:
+The following items are generally considered in calculating the needed unearned premium reserves and applying the three tests stipulated for evaluating the adequacy of the unearned premium reserve for long-duration contracts:

-a) • ovision for net investment income in the projected future losses and expenses under pired policies: \$ b) A reduction in projected losses and expenses for: i) subrogation and salvage: \$ ii) reinsurance: \$ iii) credits for deductibles and self-insured retentions: \$ iv) other statutory approved credits: \$
+a) ovision for net investment income in the projected future losses and expenses under pired policies: \$ b) A rea luction in projected losses and expenses for: i) subrogation and salvage: \$ ii) reinsurance: \$ iii) credits for deductibles and self-insured retentions: \$ iv) other statutory approved credits: \$

-The 2006 NAIC Instructions no longer require disclosure of these amounts in the Opinion.
-Descriptions of the review procedures performed, including application of the three tests and the associated assumptions as appropriate, is included in the Actuarial Report supporting the Opinion.
+The 2007 NAIC Instructions do not require disclosure of these amounts in the opinion.
+Descriptions of the review procedures performed, including application of the three tests and the associated assumptions as appropriate, is included in the Actuarial Report supporting the opinion.